soniya068/soniya068/README.md

 I'm currently pursuing a degree in Artificial Intelligence & Machine Learning and have a strong interest in web development and coding.
 I enjoy turning ideas into real-world projects and continuously exploring new technologies.

-- 🌱 Actively learning Web Development (MERN Stack) and Data Structures & Algorithms
+- 🌱 Actively learning Data Structures & Algorithms
 - 💡 Comfortable with Python, C++, Git & GitHub , HTML , CSS , Javascript
 - 🚀 Always eager to learn, build, and grow as a developer

 ---